 Francis J. Noonan School of Business

-Requirements for the major in Marketing (B.A.):
+Minor Requirements for Marketing

 “What can you do with a Marketing degree?”